The latest trend in ceiling fans is BIG!

 So What Size Fan Do I Buy?

 The popularity of large diameter fans is causing the fan industry to rethink the whole size recommendation thing altogether and most of the size recommendation charts you find are based on what was available over 20 years ago.
-We say: "Ignore the size charts and buy the biggest fan with the highest wind speed that will fit reasonably in the space!".
+If you ask us, we will say: "Ignore the size charts and buy the biggest fan with the highest wind speed that will fit reasonably in the space!".
 Leave at least 2 or 3 feet of space between the end of the fan blade to the closest wall to determine the largest size fan you can put in a room (3 feet for ceilings 9 feet or less, 2 feet for higher ceilings).
 For example: a small 10' x 10' room could accommodate a 48" to 72" fan.
 Would we then recommend a 72" fan for this room?
 Probably not.
 More likely we would suggest a fan 48" to 54".
 But it could be quite striking visually if the ceiling is 10' high.
 So a little common sense and personal taste needs to be factored into the equation.

 A larger fan can provide better airflow throughout the room as well as create a dramatic design statement.
 Plus, most of the large fans have relatively low profiles and small motor to blade span proportions, so they are not as overbearing as you might think.
 Keep in mind that although larger fans typically have much higher CFM ratings, the actual wind speed may be lower because they spin slower.
 So you can expect less direct wind chill effect, but the gentle breeze will cover a much larger area.
 Read more about the importance of Wind Speed here!